The vestiges of America’s oldest wars surround us to this day.

 This was actually a northern redoubt that was an extension of Fort Washington.
 When the British took it over, they renamed it for William Tryon, New York’s last British governor.
 For some reason, the name just stuck!
 Its location in preserved in the breathtaking Fort Tryon Park, completed in 1935 and designed by the son of Frederick Law Olmsted.

 Location: Brooklyn (Brooklyn Heights)

-This fort, tracing to the Revolutionary Era, is unique it that it was almost immediately dismantled once the British left.
-There was another fort nearby called Fort Brooklyn that lasted a bit longer,demolished by the 1820s to allow for the growth of Brooklyn’s first wealthy neighborhood.
-Today, near the Brooklyn Heights Promenade, stands small Fort Sterling Park, with a plaque and a flagpole commemorating the location of this critical defense.
+This fort, tracing back to the Revolutionary Era, is unique in that it was almost immediately dismantled once the British left.
+There was another fort nearby called Fort Brooklyn that lasted a bit longer, which was demolished in the 1820s to allow for the growth of Brooklyn’s first wealthy neighborhood.
+Today, near the Brooklyn Heights Promenade, stands small Fort Sterling Park with a plaque and a flagpole commemorating the location of this critical defense.

 Location: Brooklyn (Cobble Hill neighborhood)